julian1/ansible-consolidated/README.md

             than blockinfile for general deployment
             - it also supports template arg expansion

-zfs build to use fixed release instead of master
+done - zfs build to use fixed release instead of master

 email, tftp, anon ftp